7 Premier Swimming Venues in the U.S. for 2026 Tournaments

 Inside the FMC Natatorium in Westmont.

-The FMC Natatorium is a state-of-the-art aquatic facility, located at Ty Warner Park in DuPage County.
-Built for regional and national events, the natatorium features a 50-meter Myrtha Olympic-size competition pool and a 25-yard training pool.
-Spectator seating is on three sides with a capacity of 1,200.
-The second floor has a weight room, swim shop, party room and more.
+The FMC Natatorium is a state-of-the-art aquatic facility located at Ty Warner Park in DuPage County.
+Built for regional and national events, the natatorium features a 50-meter Myrtha competition pool and a 25-yard training pool.
+Spectator seating is on three sides with a capacity of up to 1,200, and the second floor includes a strength and conditioning room, swim shop, party/entertainment space, and concessions.
+(FMC Natatorium, n.d.)

 Greensboro Aquatic Center — Greensboro, North Carolina